hedzr/android-file-chooser/README.md

 ## Feedback

-feel free to make an new issue.
+feel free to make a new issue.

 ## Acknowledges